paoloitaliani/contenerized-retrieval/README.md

 - **Model**: The default model used for generating embeddings is `all-mpnet-base-v2`.
 You can change the model by setting the `MODEL` environment variable.
 - **Embeddings**: The embeddings are generated using the SentenceTransformer library and are normalized with FAISS for efficient similarity search.
 - **Indexing**: FAISS is used for indexing the embeddings, and cosine similarity is used for retrieval.

-## Metrics

-The Rank@N metric is used to evaluate the results, that is the percentage of instances where the correct document is retrieved within the top N results.
+- **Metrics**: The Rank@N metric is used to evaluate the results, that is the percentage of instances where the correct document is retrieved within the top N results.